adrianblakey/slot-car-ecom/README.md

 # Adrian and Richard's (AART's) Slot Car eCom

-This repo contains a [KiCad](https://www.kicad.org/)design, built binaries (bootloader and firmware) and documentation for a slot car brushless motor electronic commutator or "eCom", also known as an Electronic Speed Controller (ESC).
+This repo contains a [KiCad](https://www.kicad.org/) design, built binaries (bootloader and firmware) and documentation for a slot car brushless motor electronic commutator or "eCom", also known as an Electronic Speed Controller (ESC).

-Please note this is a prototype design and is being manufactured.
+**Please note this is a prototype design and is in the process of being manufactured.
 Prototype parts shall be available early in 2024, so it has yet to be tested.
-Once it is, the information in this repository shall be updated to reflect that change in development status.
+Once it is, the information in this repository shall be updated to reflect that change in development status.**

 All the intellectual property herein is released under a [creative commons license](https://creativecommons.org/share-your-work/cclicenses/#:~:text=Creative%20Commons%20licenses%20give%20everyone,creative%20work%20under%20copyright%20law.).
 Under the terms of this license you are free to use everything you find here and make your own eCom from the distributed files.
 We hope that by doing so we'll stimulate innovation and experimentation.
 If you have suggestions for improvement please file a bug report and tell us about it.
 We'll provide some other feedback mechanisms as we go on and build a community.
 Also a good place to get help is the [ESCape32 slot car discord channel.](https://discord.com/invite/aed6xdSM5Y) ESCape32 is the firmware we have used to flash and test this eCom it's also open source and you'll find it on [github too.](https://github.com/neoxic/ESCape32)